OpenBB-finance/backend-for-terminal-pro/README.md

 ## Getting Started

-1. Go into the folder you want to run (we recommend the "Full Example") and read the `README.md` file with instructions.
+1. Go into the folder you want to run (we recommend the "Table Widget Example") and read the `README.md` file with instructions.

 2. Run `pip install -r requirements.txt`